Harrison Bader Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.02).
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.05).

-- Athletics pitchers combine to surrender 119 total home runs at a clip of 1.5 per game (most in baseball).
+- Athletics pitchers combine to allow 120 total home runs at a rate of 1.5 per game (most in the league).

+- Kaprielian gets the start for the Athletics, his 12th of the season.
+He is 2-6 with a 6.34 ERA and 57 strikeouts in 61 2/3 innings pitched.

-- The lefty last appeared on Thursday against the Cleveland Guardians, when he threw seven innings, allowing two earned runs while giving up four hits.
+- His last time out came on Friday against the Toronto Blue Jays, when the righty went six innings, surrendering four earned runs while allowing six hits.

+- The 29-year-old has a 6.34 ERA and 8.4 strikeouts per nine innings across 14 games this season, while allowing a batting average of .274 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.